Apple Rose Puff Pastry is a pastry with sliced apples topping that is rolled in puff pastry to create a rose shape and it tastes just like apple pie.

 Topping and Filling Alternatives

-First of all, you will need red medium-sized apples for yellow roses with reddish hue on the skin or you can use green ones for yellow roses with greenish hue on the skin.
+First of all, I choose apples for the rose puff pastry recipe because apples are crisper, firmer, and it is easier to be rolled and shaped.
+You will need red medium-sized apples for yellow roses with a reddish hue on the skin or you can use green ones for yellow roses with a greenish hue on the skin.
 You can use other fruits like peaches for yellow roses or plums for dark red roses.
-I choose apples for rose puff pastry recipe because apples are crisper, firmer, and it is easier to be rolled and shaped.

 For the filling in this recipe, I use apricot preserve as the taste complements the apples and bring out the sweetness of the apples.
 You can substitute with other fruit jam or even something as simple as melted butter and honey.
 I also find some recipes using cream cheese for the filling.